Nourishing Our Community

 - Contributors make a monetary contribution to help fund our food purchases.
 There is no minimum or maximum amount - each contributor decides how much they wish to contribute.
 Recurring monthly contributions help sustain the program but we greatly appreciate contributions on a one-time basis too!
 Please see How to contribute... below.

-- Shopper / Deliverers participate in shopping / food pantry delivery trips of which we make 5 each month.
+- Shopper / Deliverers participate in one or more of our 5 monthly shopping / food pantry delivery trips.
 Shopper / deliverers sign up on a monthly roster for whichever date(s) they are available.
 Usually 2 people participate in each pickup and delivery – we need both a driver and a passenger / helper.
 Pickups and deliveries are usually on Monday or Friday mornings at about 9:30am and take about an hour.

 - Group coordinators solicit needs from the food pantries; set up the group’s schedule (for contributions, and for shopping / delivery trips); place orders at Foodtown in advance of each scheduled pickup; track contributions and donations; and report on activities at the monthly PPUABA meeting.